We may earn affiliate commissions for the recommended products. Learn more.

 TunnelBear vs CyberGhost: which VPN is better?

-Compared to TunnelBear, CyberGhost offers a three times bigger server selection and compatibility with more platforms at a cheaper price point.
+Both VPNs are one of the best VPNs you can find.
+However, compared to TunnelBear, CyberGhost offers a three times bigger server selection and compatibility with more platforms at a cheaper price point.
 Its customer support is also more readily available since it offers 24/7 live chat.
 In contrast, TunnelBear offers unlimited simultaneous connections (compared to CyberGhost’s 7).
 Yet, CyberGhost exceeds in more areas, becoming the clear winner.

 CyberGhost VPNTunnelBear